EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 Proficiencies:
 - Weapons: Simple weapons as Trained
 - Armor: Cloth and Half armor as Trained
+- Shield: all shields as trained
 - Skills: INT + 4 (min 3)
+- Stat skill gates: WIS and INT as trained
 - Language: four (4) of their choice
 - Spells: Divine Spell gate as trained
 - Spells capacity: WIS x 3 + level